ssl/ezXSS/readme.md

 ## Installation
 ezXSS is ez to install with Apache, NGINX or docker

-visit the [wiki](https://github.com/ssl/ezXSS/wiki/Installation) for installation instructions
+visit the [wiki](https://github.com/ssl/ezXSS/wiki/Installation) for installation instructions.

 ## Demo
 For a demo visit [demo.ezxss.com/manage](https://demo.ezxss.com/manage) with password *demo1234*.
 Please note that some features might be disabled in the demo version.